6 Ways to Protect Yourself Against Auto Theft

 - Exercise caution when using valet parking or when taking your car in for repairs.
 In those cases, leave only your ignition key with the attendant.

 - Always lock your car and roll up the windows, even if it is in the driveway.
-If you have a garage, always choose to park your car in it and also make sure you close and lock the garage door.
+If you have a garage, always park your car in it and make sure to close and lock the garage door.